 The final design was installed in late 2013 and depicts the four seasons of Minnesota.
 The mural is intended to stay up for a few years.
 Project sponsors included ArtSparks, Central MN Arts Board, St. Cloud HRA, Seberger-Roosevelt Neighborhood Association, Paramount Visual Arts Center and Bemboom Fence.

 Visit the Seberger Fence Mural Project Facebook Page for more photos!

 During the annual Lemonade Art Fair, the Lemon Twist Historic Home Fine Art Crawl debuted on Thursday, June 25, 2015.
 The art crawl traveled through several St. Cloud State University homes and featured a fine art sale by local artists and live art demonstrations by four artists working on one collaborative piece.
 Visitors were invited to pick up tour maps in Barden Park and get their maps stamped at all five locations to be entered into a drawing to win the 4-person collaborative artwork.

 The event was featured in the St. Cloud Times (Historic homes, local arts create Lemon Twist by Kari Petrie).

-This years' Lemon Twist as the initial launch of an annual event partnership between the St. Cloud State University School of the Arts, South Side University Neighborhood Association and Visual Arts Minnesota.
+The 2016 Lemon Twist was the initial launch of an annual event partnership between the St. Cloud State University School of the Arts, South Side University Neighborhood Association and Visual Arts Minnesota.